-- 8.1 As delineated in Section 3, Vero Wall, Floor and Roof Panels have performance characteristics that were tested and/or meet pertinent standards and is suitable for use pursuant to its specified purpose. - When used and installed in accordance with this TER and the manufacturer installation instructions, Vero Wall, Floor and Roof Panels shall be approved for the following applications: - 8.2.1 Use in bearing and non-bearing concrete wall applications - 8.2.2 Use in concrete floor and roof assembly applications - 8.2.3 Use in both fire-rated and non-fire-rated construction - 8.2.4 Use in HVHZ - 8.3 Any application specific issues not addressed herein can be engineered by an RDP.
-Assistance with engineering is available from Vero Building Systems.
+- 8.1 As delineated in Section 3, Emmedue Wall, Floor, and Roof Panels have performance characteristics that were tested and/or meet pertinent standards and is suitable for use pursuant to its specified purpose. - 8.2 When used and installed in accordance with this TER and the manufacturer installation instructions, Emmedue Wall, Floor, and Roof Panels shall be approved for the following applications: - 8.2.1 Use in bearing and non-bearing concrete wall applications - 8.2.2 Use in concrete floor and roof assembly applications - 8.2.3 Use in both fire-rated and non-fire-rated construction - 8.2.4 Use in HVHZ - 8.3 Unless exempt by state statute, when the Emmedue Wall, Floor, and Roof Panels are to be used as a structural and/or building envelope component in the design of a specific building, the design shall be performed by an RDP.